-The company may face attempts by other persons to find illegal access to the information systems of the company and / or its group companies, which may pose a threat to the information security and system stability of the company and/or its portfolio companies may not be able to detect and protect against such theft and attacks.
+The company may face attempts by other persons to find illegal access to the information systems of the company and / or its group companies, which may pose a threat to the information security and system stability of the company and/or its portfolio companies.
+The company and/or its portfolio companies may not be able to detect and protect against such theft and attacks.
 Theft, unauthorized access and use of trade secrets and other confidential business information as a result of such an event may materially harm the company's business, results of operations or financial condition.